Strategy #1 Promptly Communicate with Customers

 Companies should establish clear channels of communication that allow customers to easily reach out with questions or concerns.
 Maintaining a record of the communications can help in managing customer expectations and providing accurate information.

-2. Apologize and Take Responsibility
+Strategy #2 Apologize and Take Responsibility

 Customers understand that mistakes happen but expect businesses to take responsibility for their actions.
 It is essential to apologize to the customer and acknowledge the impact it may have had on their experience when an SLA breach occurs.
 Showing genuine remorse and taking ownership of the situation will allow businesses to demonstrate their commitment to excellent customer service.